ben-newell/configuration/README.md

 ### From bash or zsh

 Type `git` in the terminal.
 You should see prompts to install the command line tools.
 Follow the steps in the windows that appear.

+NOTE: If typing get shows the git help only then command line tools are likely already installed.

 ![Imgur](https://i.imgur.com/hgheXKb.png)
 ![Imgur](https://i.imgur.com/hkn1u9d.png)